Police Officer Trainee

 21. Establish and maintain effective working relations with those contacted in the course of your work

 22. Work with various cultural and ethnic groups in a tactful and effective manner

 23. Communicate clearly and concisely, both orally and in writing

 EXPERIENCE AND TRAINING

 Graduation from high school or possession of a GED.
 Completion of 40 semester units or 60 quarter units from an accredited college.
 College units must be completed by time of application.
 Vision and hearing capabilities consistent with guidelines by P.O.S.T. and/or City of Mountain View.
-You will need a POST certificate verifying successful completion of the Work Sample Battery Test (WSBT) as well as a POST certificate verifying successful completion of the POST Entry Level Law Enforcement Test Battery (PELLETB) with a T-score of 50 or higher.
+You will need a POST certificate verifying successful completion of the POST Entry Level Law Enforcement Test Battery (PELLETB) with a T-score of 50 or higher.
 No working experience is required.
 Specialized training or college-level coursework in law enforcement, criminal justice or related field is highly desirable.